sunfishcode/basic-text/docs/Unicode.md

 Here, the *Unicode* format is just a sequence of [Unicode Scalar Values].

-Unicode permits control codes and other non-textual content; see [Basic Text] for an alternative which focused on textual content.
+Unicode permits control codes and other non-textual content; see [Basic Text] for a subset focused on textual content.

 ## Definitions